29th-Day/29th-Day/README.md

 # Hi there ☺️, my name is Gerald

 I'm a professional and hobbyist programmer with a focus on Rust.
-Most of my knowledge is self-taught, along with my bachelor’s degree and taking some broader CS courses.
+My knowledge is primarily self-taught, alongside my bachelor's degree and a lifelong interest in the computer and natural sciences.

 ## Professional Experience